open-telemetry/opentelemetry-java/README.md

 dependencies {
   implementation platform("io.opentelemetry:opentelemetry-bom:1.1.0-SNAPSHOT")
-  implementation('io.opentelemetry:opentelemetry-api')
+  implementation('io.opentelemetry:opentelemetry-sdk')
 }
 ```

-Libraries will usually only need `opentelemetry-api`, while applications
+Libraries will usually only need `opentelemetry-api`, so should not depend on `opentelemetry-sdk`.
-may want to use `opentelemetry-sdk`.

 ## Releases